 The historical importance of The Forks extends right back to the days when the First Nations used to meet here to conduct trade, however the location become a meeting point for all other visitors to the junction.

-Today the entire area of The Forks is filled with outdoor art galleries, museums and artefacts dedicated to the city’s colourful history, as well as some amazing food and drink options.
+Today the entire area of The Forks National Historic Site is filled with outdoor art galleries, museums, and artifacts dedicated to the city’s colourful history, as well as some amazing food and drink options.

 Walking within its green beauty is one of the best things to do in Winnipeg.